tewidis/AOS/markdown/review.md

         - TCP sends acks and tracks how much data has been sent and received
             + Will only send so many packets without receiving an ack
         - User Datagram Protocol
-            + Ignores the reliability and out-of-order protectionof TCP
+            + Ignores the reliability and out-of-order protection of TCP
             + VoIP: User prefers degradation in quality over delay
             + Streaming: Don't mind occasional packet loss